 Recognition makes employees feel good about their workplace and their job.
 Written recognition in the form of thank you letters doubles the impact of employee recognition.
 You can use these thank you letter samples as a guide for writing yours in your own workplace.

-A thank you email from a company executive leader is a significant form of recognition for an employee.
-The thank you email reinforces the leader's message of praise and recognition.
+A thank you email from a company senior manager is a significant form of recognition for an employee.
+The thank-you email reinforces the leader's message of praise and recognition.

 This sample thank you email recognizes the employee for charitable contributions on behalf of the company.
 This sample thank you email describes in detail that the executive attended the charitable event.
 He saw the employee's contribution first hand.
 This email provides powerful recognition that any employee would appreciate.

-Thank you emails don't have to be long and involved to have an impact.
+Thank you emails don't have to be very long and involved to have an impact.
 They just need to follow the guidelines for effective employee recognition so that they have the maximum impact that you seek to achieve when you write them.
 Quick emails that thank an employee or coworker are treasured and make the recipient feel good.
-Here are several sample thank you emails, that cover a variety of work situations, that you can use as templates for your own.
+In this article, you will find several sample thank you emails, that cover a variety of work situations, that you can use as templates for your own.

 Here is a sample thank you letter that an employer can write to an employee to recognize the employee's good work.
-This is a more formal employee thank you letter sample that you can use as a guide when you wish to recognize an employee's good work.
+This is a more formal employee thank you letter sample that you can use as a guide when you wish to recognize an employee's good work in your own organization.

 A thank you letter from an employee's supervisor is a treasured form of positive recognition.
 Who knows better than the supervisor about the employee's job performance?
 So, no one is in a better position to write a thank you letter than the supervisor.
 Here's a sample thank you letter from a supervisor.